jlinear/BlueNet_Project/_pages/wiki.md

     - <msg> is the group table (<group_id> <group_type> <group props> <group_id> ...)
  - `0x186C - group_query`:  Query a device for its group table (response is group update)
     - <msg> is the timestamp
- - `0x186D - group_feedback`: Provide feedback about named group membership
-    - <msg> is the group ID

-**1.2a Device Discovery / Intent to send msg**
+**1.2 Device Discovery**

 All devices scan and advertise at the same time; i.e., perform both the role of Central and Peripheral at the same.
 It has been shown in [1] that long scan intervals and short advertisement intervals can increase the discovery probability (advertisements and scan intervals coincide) and therefore decrease the discovery latency.

+**1.2a Device Discovery--Server**

+A GATT server on the devices advertises the BlueNet service through BLE advertisements without any payload.
+The service contains a characteristic for each message type as well as a pull characteristic.
+The message type specific characteristics are used to notify other devices about a new message that is available to be read from the pull characteristic of the type indicated by the characteristic.
+After a client connects they will need to register with the server for these notifications.

+- **1.2a.1 Data Structures**

+    - Table of registered devices

+**1.2b Device Discovery--Client**

+A GATT client on the devices scans for advertisements for the BlueNet service and connects to the GATT server if not already connected.

+- **1.2a.1 Data Structures**

+    - Table of device connections: used for managing the GATT connection with each server
+    - Table of

+**1.2a Device Discovery / Intent to send msg**

 - **1.2a.1 Data Structures**